mthorning/matt-thorning.dev/src/pages/2019-08-14-react-object-components/index.md

 ---

 Although you don't need to understand this stuff to write React components, it certainly can't hurt and I expect there will be occassions when you are fixing a tricky bug where understanding how prototypal inheritence works will make all the difference.
-I hope you have found this article interesting and/or enjoyable, if you have any thoughts on the subject then please let me know. :)
+I hope you have found this article interesting and/or enjoyable, if you have any thoughts on the subject then please let me know. :smiley: